voytas75/GPTprompts/README.md

    8. Early Childhood Education.
    9. Adult Education and Lifelong Learning.
    10. Educational Leadership and Management.
+       - [prompt 91](#91-unlocking-potential-exploring-the-role-and-functions-of-social-robots-in-education) Unlocking Potential: Exploring the Role and Functions of Social Robots in Education
    11. Multicultural Education and Diversity in Learning.
    12. Language Education and Linguistics in Education.
    13. Educational Research Methods and Statistics.
    14. Education Law and Policy.
    15. International and Comparative Education.
    16. STEM Education (Science, Technology, Engineering, and Mathematics).
+       - [prompt 91](#91-unlocking-potential-exploring-the-role-and-functions-of-social-robots-in-education) Unlocking Potential: Exploring the Role and Functions of Social Robots in Education
    17. Arts Education and Creativity in Learning.
+       - [prompt 91](#91-unlocking-potential-exploring-the-role-and-functions-of-social-robots-in-education) Unlocking Potential: Exploring the Role and Functions of Social Robots in Education
    18. Health Education and Wellness Promotion.
    19. Environmental Education and Sustainability.
    20. Career and Technical Education.